 We will now export the data in above location of HDFS into RDBMS using Sqoop, through the below command:

 sqoop export --connect jdbc:mysql://localhost/Acadgild --table customers --export-dir /Customers.csv

 The data has now been successfully transferred from HDFS to RDBMS.
 We can check the data in MySQL using the below command:

 We can see that the contents of dataset is now available inside the table customers, which is present in MySQL.
 Thus we have successfully transferred data from HDFS to RDBMS.

-Hope this post helped you to learn how to import and export data between HDFS and RDBMS.
+Hope this Sqoop helped you to learn how to import and export data between HDFS and RDBMS.
 Keep visiting our website Acadgild for more updates on Big Data and other technologies.
 Click here to learn Big Data Hadoop Development.